fluentci-io/fluentci/README.md

   init           [pipeline-name]       - Initialize a new pipeline
   search         <query>               - Search for reusable pipelines
-  upgrade                              - Upgrade FluentCI CLI to the latest version ls, list       [pipeline]            - List all jobs in a pipeline
+  upgrade                              - Upgrade FluentCI CLI to the latest version cache          <pipeline>            - Cache and compile remote dependencies of a pipeline ls, list       [pipeline]            - List all jobs in a pipeline
   gh, github                           - GitHub Actions integration
   gl, gitlab                           - GitLab CI integration